ethangutk/Outrageous-Blades/README.md

 <br><br>
 ### 🏅 Leveling System
 Leveling up was the only way players could get Gems within Outrageous Blades.
 In addition, players could use Gems in the Blade Buffs shop.
 The leveling system was extraordinarily cool since it was an excellent opportunity to experiment with user interface animations.
-A tremendous animation will come on the screen and congratulate you on leveling up when you level up.
+For example, a fantastic animation will come on the screen and congratulate you on leveling up when you level up.
+Every time you level up, you would get one Gem.
 - Level 1-2: 250 Experience Per Level
 - Level 3-9: 500 Experience Per Level
 - Level 10-19: 1000 Experience Per Level